FBI, Secret Service Seize Thousands of Coins in Raid

 Liberty isn't the only alternative currency in the U.S. From Wikpedia's entry on Liberty Dollar:

 The Liberty Dollar is a private currency embodied in minted metal pieces and gold & silver certificates (ALD), and electronic currency (eLD).
 It is distributed by Liberty Services (formerly NORFED), based in Evansville, Indiana.
 The company that mints and warehouses Liberty Dollars is [1] in Coeur d'Alene, Idaho.
-The Liberty Dollar was created by Bernard von NotHaus, the co-founder of the Royal Hawaiian Mint Company.[
+The Liberty Dollar was created by Bernard von NotHaus, the co-founder of the Royal Hawaiian Mint Company.[Things got real hot for Liberty today and that's where we stand at the moment.

 ALTERNATE CURRENCIES